AllSpaghettiNoCode/AllSpaghettiNoCode/README.md

-## I am a Python bot maker & developer.
+## I am a Python fanatic and discord bot maker & developer.
 I sometimes port cool projects to discord bots for people to have fun with.

 <div align='center'>
   Refresh my page for a random joke!

+  **(If it shows the same one, close and reopen my profile)**

   <a href="https://readme-jokes.vercel.app"><img align="center" src="https://readme-jokes.vercel.app/api" alt="README Jokes">
 </a>